+The first step in digital spring cleaning is going through all your software and data files, keeping only what you need and use.
+Remember Marie Kondo’s wisdom from The Life-Changing Magic of Tidying Up: unless you love it, lose it.
 One option for tidying away large but important files, like family photos, is to store them on an external hard drive.
 You can also back files up on “the cloud,” which is really just a hard drive in another location.
 For this, consider using iCloud, Google Drive, or a similar service.

 Slightly trickier than removing unnecessary or excess files you’ve added yourself, is eliminating those added by others.
 This includes tracking software like cookies and spyware.
 Don’t worry, there are easy ways to clear it all.
 Possibly the best approach is to run top-notch security software that monitors your computer for unwanted files.
 There are also free security programs that work in a pinch, like SpyBot.

 It’s good to return to a blank slate.
 No matter your browser, you’ll find ‘history clearing’ options in the settings.

 Let’s face it, we aren’t all tech savvy or patient enough to keep our computers running ship shape.
 Luckily, for those who prefer to resolve errors, crashes, and freezing automatically, while also speeding up their computers, there is system optimizing software available.

-Spring Clean Outside Your Computer
+Cleaning Outside Your Computer

 It’s important to keep your computer monitor clean, but using regular glass cleaner or wet cloth is not recommended.
 Show your monitor some due respect by using specially-designed cleaning cloths and fluids.
 But also, don’t forget to give your computer’s entire exterior a good, old-fashioned soapy wipe down.